HOME BIO SHACK ANTENNAS DXCC WAZ DXMARATHON

 In High School we had a very active radio club, due mainly to my real ham radio mentor, Father Robinson, W5QXS, who is now a SK.
 I soon upgraded to General and bought a used HyGain TH3Jr and installed it on the chimney of my parents house.
 I was quite interested in DX-ing, but with 60 watts and a small yagi at 20 feet, DX did not come too often.
 I added an external VFO to the T-60 along the way.

 After college, I met my future wife and we were soon married.
 Now that I was a bit more settled, I got into ham radio and DX-ing.
-I bought an SB200 (still have it!) to supplement the SB102.
-Of course I was living in an apartment and got my first taste of TVI complaints!
+I bought an SB200 (still have it) to supplement the SB102.
+Of course I was living in an apartment and got my first taste of TVI complaints.
 Soon, though, we bought our first home, and I saved some money to buy a used 40 foot tower.
-I thought I was on top of the DX world!
-600 watts and a tribander at 40 feet! wow!
+I thought I was on top of the DX world with 600 watts and a tribander at 40 feet.
+Wow!

 After getting married I worked for one year for Heath Company.
 That was fun, but it was obvious that Heath was going a different direction, so I put my University of Illinois engineering degree to better use and started at Motorola in 1973.
 I ended up staying there for 29 years!
-I took an early retirement package in 2002.
-Next I went to work for a small Canadian startup, and spent much of time in Canada, where I am licensed as VA3CDX.
+My time at Motorola took me all over the world and I had the opportunity to visit 80 countries and operate from many of them.
+I took an early retirement package in 2002 and then went to work for a small Canadian startup, and spent much of my time in Canada, where I am licensed as VA3CDX.
 We sold the company in May of 2005, so I started a consulting practice which is now closed as I am no longer working.
 But, in 2006, I was recruited to work for Bell Canada and moved to the Toronto area and was mainly operating as VA3CDX (www.k9el.com/va3cdx).
 In late 2010, I retired from Bell.
 My wife and I relocated back to the Chicago area in 2013.
 I am now fully retired and enjoying life to the fullest.

-I have been married for 47 years to my loving wife with a wonderful son and daughter-in-law and one very beautiful grand daughter!
+I have been married for 48+ years with a wonderful son and daughter-in-law and one very beautiful grand daughter.

 That's my story!